 So if you are staying in a very damp and cold place or your body is affected by dampness, I suggest that during your treatment you can eat a certain amount of chilli with your food, which can help to clear the dampness and cold from the body.
 It can help to relieve the symptoms and prevent further pathogenic effects.

 The health benefits of chilli

 i) Helps to clear fluid retention, dampness and cold

 The characteristics of chilli is spicy and warm.
 It acts upon the Spleen channel and helps the Spleen to metabolise fluid and expel dampness and cold due to environmental conditions.
 From this point, we now understand why Sichuan people like to eat chilli.

 ii) Helps to digest food

-iii) Helps to stop joint pain and prevent arthritis
+iii) Benefits joint pain and arthritis

 Environmental cold and dampness can easily affect the joints and circulation.
 This may cause stagnation in the joints which may cause joint problems such as joint pain and arthritis.

 This is associated with symptoms such as aversion to cold, joint pain, tightness or numbness that worsens when the environment is cold or wet and damp.
 Some people may even feel the cold or rain before it comes as their joints start to feel uncomfortable.
 This is why Chinese medicine diagnosis and treatment pays a lot of attention to body conditions and the season.